opengeospatial/mf-json/README.md

 ![OGC Logo](http://portal.opengeospatial.org/files/?artifact_id=11976&format=gif "OGC Logo")

-# Moving Features JSON Encodings - First Draft
+# Moving Features JSON Encodings

 This draft proposes a JSON encoding representation of movement of geographic features specified by OGC Moving Features ([OGC 14 083r2](http://docs.opengeospatial.org/is/14-083r2/14-083r2.html) and [OGC 14 084r2](http://docs.opengeospatial.org/is/14-084r2/14-084r2.html)).
 A moving feature can be express as a dynamic geomtry whose location continouly changes over time.
 Also it can contain dynamic non-spatial attributes of features whose value varies with time.